 About five years ago we asked what else can we be doing to better meet the needs of all of our customers?
 Since many needed weekend service we decided to offer 7 days a week service from 7:00 AM to 7:00 PM with no overtime plus 24-hour service.
 The challenge was staffing weekends and we asked our team for creative ways to do that.

 We knew we could count on suggestions from our team that has saved lives and continues to protect the health of our community.
 They take their responsibilities seriously.
 Some suggested 4 ten-hour days and other coverage.
 It ended up being a Win Win Win situation for all.

 Awards also result in better applicants that want to work for a great company.
-By the way, we are seeking apprentice plumbers that we will train “the John Henry's Plumbing, Heating, and Air’s way”!
+By the way, we are seeking apprentice plumbers that we will train “the John Henry's Plumbing, Heating, Air, and Electrical’s way”!

-Because of our wonderful customers and the John Henry's Plumbing, Heating, and Air’s team we exist.
+Because of our wonderful customers and the John Henry's Plumbing, Heating, Air, and Electrical’s team we exist.
 Thank you from the bottom of my heart to everyone that has made the awards we earned possible.

 You are appreciated!